Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-pkt_switch.rst

 Constraints
 -----------

-The Packet Switch Graph class has been designed to create an instance of the desired DSP IPas a class member, i.e.:
+The Packet Switch Graph class has been designed to create an instance of the desired DSP IP as a class member, i.e.:

 .. code-block::

     TT_GRAPH_TYPE graph_instance;

-Therefore, all constraints of the DSP IP can be passed though the pkt_switch_graph class accessing the ``graph_instance`` member, or through a set of access functions, e.g.:
+Therefore, all constraints of the DSP IP can be passed through the pkt_switch_graph class by accessing the ``graph_instance`` member, or through a set of access functions, e.g.:

 - `getKernels()` which returns a pointer to an array of kernel pointers.